imandyww/ClassroomGemms/README.md

 their model through the same Cactus pipeline; no remote endpoint, no per-token API bill, no SaaS dependency for class to start.

-We ship Cactus as a vendored `packages/cactus_patched` fork so we can:

-- **Bypass the Cactus model registry** with a direct `modelPath` so weights load from a pre-extracted directory (the demo flow drops `gemma-4-e2b-it` into the iOS app sandbox and the Mac app support dir — Cactus initializes straight from there, no slug lookup, no re-download).
-- **Pin quantization** to the exact int4 Gemma-4 build we tested against, instead of letting the registry pick a default.

 The models themselves are Google's **Gemma 4** family:

 | Device | Model | Why |